don-shaw/mlbtheShow-Pack-Odds/README.md

 6. Select Copy > Copy as cURL (cmd)
 7. Navigate to https://curl.trillworks.com/
 8. Paste the curl command into the window
-9. Copy the Python request code to notepad
+9. Copy the Python headers section.
 10. You only need the header information.
-Overwrite the headers dictionary and you will be good to go.
+Overwrite the headers dictionary in the code and you will be good to go.
+This contains your authentication token and cookies
 11. Make sure you update the path to the CSV file in __main__.
 12. Run code!